AlexeyKopchinskiy/Portfolio-project-5-v2/README.md

 I used Django’s template inheritance system to keep the layout modular and maintainable.
 Each page extends a base dashboard template, allowing me to define consistent headers, navigation, and styling across the site while customizing content blocks as needed.

 #### 🔹 Role-Based Dashboards
-The site supports different user roles — authors, reviewers, and admins — each with tailored dashboards and permissions.
+The site supports different user roles — readers, authors, reviewers, and admins — each with tailored dashboards and permissions.
 This structure helps streamline workflows and ensures that users only see the tools relevant to their role.

 #### 🔹 Form-Driven UX
 Instead of relying on auto-rendered forms, I manually styled each form using Bootstrap.
 This gave me full control over layout, spacing, and validation feedback, resulting in a cleaner and more intuitive user experience.